jboi-github/Running-with-Jack-Daniels/README.md

 4. The system takes your information, adds the information about gaps (actually, when information is missed) and adjusts your plan accordingly

 ## Your routines
-This defines the runners routine to work with this functions - actually with an app, that is based on these functions.
+This defines the runners routine to work with these functions - actually with an app, that is based on these functions.

 1. One time per season:
    - Setup: Define your profile, goals, preferences for the weekly schedule and planned or known breaks.<br>This is done by editing the according `yaml` files, that you find in the `input` directory.
 Store the result and have a look into it.
 As some values like the `HRmax` is a default calculation you can override it if you have some more accurate number.
 Same applies for the estimated VDOT.